-This post is Part-3 in series of ASP.NET Interview Questions with detailed answers including necessary code examples.
-Previous parts of this ASP.NET Tutorial series are as follows:
+This post is Part 3 in a series of ASP.NET Interview Questions with detailed answers including necessary code examples.
+Previous parts of this ASP.NET tutorial series are as follows:

 Performance has always been a concern for web based applications.
-So, Caching is a mechanism that improve performance for an application by storing data in memory for fast access.
-When the application will access data from Cache (i.e. in-memory) instead of fetching it from original data store (may be a database), it will definitely improve performance.
+So, Caching is a mechanism that improves performance for an application by storing data in memory for fast access.
+When the application will access data from Cache (i.e. in-memory) instead of fetching it from original data store (maybe a database), it will definitely improve performance.

-But Caching benefits are not limited to performance only, it also improve application Scalability as well as Availability.
+But Caching benefits are not limited to performance only, it also improves application Scalability as well as Availability.

 - Load on server is reduced when data is fetched from Cache instead of original source, thus improving scalability of an application.

-- Caching normally keep serving application data even if the original source is temporarily down, thus improving availability of an application.
+- Caching normally keeps serving application data even if the original source is temporarily down, thus improving availability of an application.